Click 'Read more' down on the right to see the full article..

 2. Check the pump.
-Your pump is the heart of your water feature and it is vital to keep it in good working order.
+Your pump is the heart of your water feature and it is crucial to keep it in good working order.
 Take it out of the skimmer/vault and wash it off, then inspect the impeller and any other moving parts for excessive wear or damage.
 The pumps we use usually just need a good rinse and they're ready for the season.

 4. Remove leaves/debris.
 Use your hands and a net to pick out whatever doesn't belong in the pond.
-This is important because that stuff will decompose into sludge that in turn feeds algae blooms.
+This is important because that stuff will decompose into sludge that in turn fuels algae blooms.

 5. Add bacteria.
 Beneficial bacteria treatments are essential to a healthy pond ecosystem.
 These good bacteria compete with the algae for available nutrients, starving the algae of its food source.
 The Automatic Dosing System we use and install makes this task as easy as changing your socks.